Pitossomos/poneglyph-generator/README.md

 # poneglyph-generator
-A static web page that generates poneglyph-like text based on user input
+A static web page that generates One Piece poneglyph-like text based on user input